voicerepublic/vr-fidelity/README.md

 * `path` - a path to manifest file
 * `logger` - optional, if given should be an instance of Logger

+In most cases you will want to subclass the ChainRunner to make use of its callbacks.

 ## The Gory Details